High School Summer Studio Procedures

-Thank you for registering for a High School Workshop at Carnegie Museum of
+Thank you for registering for a Summer Studio at Carnegie Museum of

 Art.
 We look forward to welcoming your student with an exciting and fun

 The Camp Permission Form is required for all campers.
 Please complete this form as soon as possible, it is due two weeks from receipt of this email.

 Students may bring a packed lunch or purchase lunch from local cafes and restaurants.
 Food and drink are not permitted in the galleries.

 What not to bring